OOP-Classroom/OOPportfolioTemplate/Weekly Exercises/1 Getting Started/Getting Started.md

-#﻿1 Getting Started
+#﻿ 1 Getting Started
-##Writing A Simple Java Program
+## Writing A Simple Java Program

 You commit all work to repos on yout GitHub account.
 You will be able to use this when you attempt the online tests (for marks).